937-382-8020

 woman getting ready for dental work

 Are you feeling nervous?
 You don’t have to be.
 Thanks to modern advancements in sedation dentistry, oral surgery is actually quite painless.
+There are tons of effective oral surgery sedatives out there, each of them being most effective in different conditions.
+And the best part is that when they’re administered by a professional oral doctor, they’re completely safe.
 You’ll barely feel a thing!

 As a licensed maxillofacial surgeon serving Cincinnati, Columbus, and Dayton, Dr. Puckett is certified to offer all forms of sedation dentistry for oral surgery.
 Your comfort and pain management is his top priority.
-He goes above and beyond to help you feel relaxed, comfortable, and ensure that whatever surgical procedure is performed on your mouth, it’s painless.
+Our staff is often called caring and compassionate, and we’ll do our best to aid in any way we can.
+And we have plenty of oral surgery sedatives that work for patients experiencing anxiety.
+Dr. Puckett goes above and beyond to help you feel relaxed, comfortable, and ensure that whatever surgical procedure is performed on your mouth, it’s painless.

 So, what are your pain management options for oral surgery?
 Here’s a brief overview of the sedation dentistry we offer to make getting oral surgery a breeze.